Una Vincenzo, Lady Troubridge: Early life

 She was raised in Montpelier Square, in London's Knightsbridge district, and became a pupil at the Royal College of Art, and after she graduated set up a sculpture studio.
-Her father died in 1907, leaving her with limited financial support, and marriage became her best practical option.
+Her father died in 1907.

 She married Captain Ernest Troubridge in October 1908; they had one daughter, Andrea.
 Ernest Troubridge rose to the rank of admiral during and immediately after the First World War, and Una gained her title when Admiral Troubridge was knighted in June 1919, although they were already legally separated at the time.

-She was a devoted admirer of the Italian-Russian operatic bass, Nicola Rossi-Lemeni [1920-1991], and followed his career all over the world.
+She was a devoted admirer of the Italian-Russian operatic bass, Nicola Rossi-Lemeni, and followed his career all over the world.
 She later became a close friend of both Rossi-Lemeni and his wife, the soprano Virginia Zeani, and was godmother to their young son.

 Relationship with Radclyffe Hall

 Hall and Troubridge met in 1915 as Troubridge's cousin, singer Mabel Batten (aka Ladye), was Hall's lover at the time.
 Batten died in 1916, and Hall and Troubridge moved in together the following year.
-In the early 1920s, Troubridge and Hall's home was at 10 Stirling Street, London, near where Troubridge had grown up.
+In the early 1920s, Troubridge and Hall's home was at 10 Sterling Street, London, near where Troubridge had grown up.
 The property was extensively renovated by the two.
 She wrote about the intensity of their relationship in her diary: "I could not, having come to know her, imagine life without her."

-In an effort to ease the great sense of guilt about Mabel's death, Hall and Troubridge became interested in spiritualism.
+In an effort to ease the great sense of guilt about Batten's death, Hall and Troubridge became interested in spiritualism.
 They regularly held séances with the use of a medium and believed that they received advice from Mabel, from beyond the grave.
 Both Troubridge and Hall identified as "inverts", a term used by sexologists such as Krafft-Ebing and Havelock Ellis usually to connote what is regarded as homosexuality.

 The couple raised and showed dachshunds and griffons.
-The dachshunds shown in Romaine Brooks' portrait of Troubridge were a prize-winning pair given to her by Hall.
+The dachshunds shown in Romaine Brooks's portrait of Troubridge were a prize-winning pair given to her by Hall.
 In the last nine years of her life, Hall had become obsessed with a White Russian nurse, Evgenia Souline, a relationship which caused Troubridge unhappiness, but which she nonetheless tolerated.
-Initially, the women had decided to move to Italy and live in Florence but were forced to return at the outbreak of WWII.
+Initially, the women had decided to move to Italy and live in Florence but were forced to return at the outbreak of the Second World War.
 The three chose to live in Devon.